-October 2, 2020, marks the seventh annual International Wrongful Conviction Day, a day to raise awareness of the causes of wrongful convictions and to recognize and acknowledge the tremendous personal, social, economical, and emotional costs of wrongful convictions for innocent people and their families around the world.
+October 2nd marks the seventh annual International Wrongful Conviction Day, a day to raise awareness of the causes of wrongful convictions and to recognize and acknowledge the tremendous personal, social, economic, and emotional costs of wrongful convictions for innocent people and their families around the world.

-Please join Wrongful Convictions News™ in our Wrongful Conviction Day campaign to "Eliminate Qualified Immunity 2020-Because NO ONE should be above the law"
+Please join Wrongful Convictions News™ in our Wrongful Conviction Day campaign to "Eliminate Qualified Immunity--Because NO ONE should be above the law"

 This petition lays out 7 advancements toward justice that need immediate action.

 1. Elimination of qualified immunity for all government players.
 First and foremost, prosecutors, judges, and law enforcement, but also all those under the qualified immunity umbrella.
 This group includes mayors, governors, medical board inspectors, prison guards, school administrators, and everyone who is in the business of enforcing laws and government regulations, including private individuals who act jointly with government officials.

 2. Employment and discipline record transparency of all government players.